 [ Stories )

-To kick off our series of blogs celebrating LGBTQ+ History Month, today we’re taking a look at a queer woman artist who was at the heart of the European avant-garde scene and yet has been almost forgotten by mainstream art history – Marie Laurencin.
+We’re taking a look at a queer woman artist who was at the heart of the European avant-garde scene and yet has been almost forgotten by mainstream art history – Marie Laurencin.

 Picture the scene; a café in Paris in the early 20th century.
 The patrons are drinking, smoking and passionately arguing about art, literature, philosophy and politics.